smizell/hyperextend/README.md

 # Hyperextend

 Hyperextend is a library of components for extending media types.
+It's purpose is to provide a group of reusable hypermedia components that can be used to extend any hypermedia JSON document.
+Each component builds on top of the `Base` component.
+Additionally, the entire library is built on top of the [Hyperschema.org Core Definitions](http://hyperschema.org/core/).

 **Status**: Draft
 **Version**: 0.1.0